BiomedSciAI/fuse-med-ml/examples/fuse_examples/imaging/ml_pipelines/README.md

 2. `num_folds_used` - Number of folds/splits to use.
 For example, for training a single model with 80% of the samples used for training and 20% for validation, set `num_folds=5` and `num_folds_used=1`.
 3. `num_gpus_total` - Number of GPUs to use in total for executing the pipeline.
 4. `num_gpus_per_split` - Number of GPUs to use for a single model training/inference.
-5. `num_repetitions` - Number of repetitions of the procedure with different random seeds.
+5. `num_repetitions` - Number of repetitions of the procedu re with different random seeds.
 Note that this does not change the random decision on cross validation fold sample ids.
 6. `dataset_func` - Callable to a custom function that implements a dataset creation.
 Its input is a path to cache directory and it should return a train and test dataset.
 7. `train_func` - Callable to a custom function that executes model training.
 8. `infer_func` - Callable to a custom inference function.